damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 Log into Egencia and go to the menu option "manage users".
 Choose "new user account" and fill in the passport name of the new team member.
 As username choose the same handle as on our dev domain.
 Enter the GitLab email address and uncheck the newsletter box.
 Lastly assign the department in which the new team member is working.

+#### Offboarding

+- **Remove a team member from Sundial**<a name="sundial-removal"></a>
+1. Log in to Sundial using the link in the "Private Sundial URL" Google Doc
+1. Go to timezone view in the top right corner
+1. Hover over the team member's name that you want to remove
+1. Make sure you are in list view at this point, and then click the "x" to remove the team member

 ### Birthday Swag
 <a name="birthday-swag"></a>